TdsAlv/dbt_homework/README.md

 Models themselves should be created by using CTEs.
 For each model we should provide some documentation on the columns and at least a few tests.

-I've used source and ref macros in the project so that in case the table names change, you only need to change it in one place (yaml configuration)
+Use source and ref macros in the project so that in case the table names change, you only need to change it in one place (yaml configuration)

 At least one test done on all levels (source/staging/marts)

-Also I've tried to use some built-in dbt functions like dbt_utils.expression_is_true for tests.
+Also I've tried to use some built-in dbt functions like dbt_utils.expression_is_true for tests and dbt_utils.surrogate_key for hashes of data.

 **Describe how you would monitor that everything is ok and ensure data quality.
 Is the dbt tool enough for that?
 What other solutions would you use?**
 I guess one of the first steps would be to have separate dev and prod environments, where analytics engineer does all the development in dev, making sure all the tests pass before implementing the solution to production.